 - Cet évènement est passé

-If you’re interested in joining in this seminar, please contact Nancy Robichaud at email@example.com to obtain the zoom link.
+If you would like to participate in this seminar please contact Nancy Robichaud at firstname.lastname@example.org to obtain the zoom link BEFORE Thursday, April 22.